 Police: 2 dead in Virginia Beach oceanfront shootings

 VIRGINIA BEACH, Va.
-(AP) — Police in Virginia Beach say two people are dead and at least eight are injured from shootings along the city’s oceanfront.
+(AP) — Police in Virginia Beach say two people are dead and eight people were wounded in shootings along the city’s oceanfront.

-Virginia Beach Police Chief Paul Neudigate told reporters the first shooting erupted late Friday night and wounded approximately eight people.
-Then, shots were fired nearby and an officer confronted an individual.
-The officer shot the individual and that person died.
+Eight people were shot late Friday and taken to local hospitals where some of their conditions ranged from serious to life-threatening.
+One woman died of a gunshot wound at the scene.

-Another person was shot in an unrelated shooting and pronounced dead near the scene.
+One officer confronted a male suspect and fatally shot him.
+The officer has been placed on administrative leave.

 Copyright 2021 The Associated Press.
 All rights reserved.